 If you’re carrying large breasts, you may experience upper back pain as the weight of the breasts puts pressure on the spinal cord.
 This changes the curvature of the spine, which is an important feature for proper posture.
 As a result, the body compensates for the abnormal position in one part of the back and puts more pressure on another part.

 The weight of large breasts can cause a reduction in the natural curve of the upper and mid-back, which can cause serious low back pain.
 This alteration in the upper vertebrae puts undue stress on the lower vertebrae, which may lead to chronic low back pain.
 Because of these issues, women who carry large breasts must be extremely careful to maintain an efficient posture.
-Large breasts also pose a challenge to high impact exercise because they increase the strain placed on the spinal discs and the muscles supporting the breasts.
+Large media posts breasts also pose a challenge to high impact exercise because they increase the strain placed on the spinal discs and the muscles supporting the breasts.

 As a result, women who carry large breasts experience frequent back, shoulder, and neck pain.
 Heavy breast cause back pain due to an altered center of gravity.
 The additional weight puts increased pressure on the spine, which in turn leads to more pain in the upper and middle back, shoulder, and neck areas.